Escapes¶

 a special form.

-s to be lexically checked they need to be seen by
+For labels to be lexically checked they need to be seen by

 the evaluator which means a special form.